-IMPORTANT: You must read the following before continuing.
-The following applies to the offering memorandum following this page, and you are advised to read this carefully before reading, accessing or making any other use of the offering memorandum.
-By accessing the offering memorandum, you agree to be bound by the following terms and conditions, including any modifications to them any time you receive any information from us as a result of such access.
+You must read the following disclaimer before continuing.
+The following disclaimer applies to the attached offering memorandum (the "Offering Memorandum") accessed from this page or otherwise received as a result of such access and you are therefore advised to read this disclaimer page carefully before reading, accessing or making any other use of the attached Offering Memorandum.
+In accessing the attached Offering Memorandum, you agree to be bound by the following terms and conditions, including any modifications to them from time to time, each time you receive any information from us as a result of such access.